 Step 5: Keep Track of the Metrics

-Ad viewability goes hand-in-hand with ad serving, with some platforms making it easier or harder to manage campaigns and repeatedly test for performance.
+In addition, ad viewability goes hand-in-hand with ad serving, with some platforms making it easier or harder to manage campaigns and repeatedly test for performance.
 To learn more about how to find the best ad serving software, click here.

 Stay up to date with the latest marketing, sales, and service tips and news.